code-saturne/code_saturne/docs/doxygen/developer_guide/coding_style.md

 C coding style
 ==============

+The code_saturne coding style inherits from common conventions, with a few specific additions.

 General rules
 -------------

-The following presentation rules are strongly recommended:
+The following presentation rules should be followed:

 - Indentation step: 2 characters.

+- Do not use tabulation characters, do not leave whitespace at the end of lines.

 - Always use lowercase characters for instructions and identifiers, except for enumerations and macros which should be in uppercase.
+  - A mix of lowercase and uppercase characters (for example CamelCase, often encountered in C++ libraries) is allowed in sections dealing specifically with external libraries using such coding styles.

+- Header `.h` files should have a mechanism to prevent multiple inclusions.

 The following coding rules are strongly recommended:

-- Header `.h` files should have a mechanism to prevent multiple inclusions.

 - All macro parameters must be enclosed inside parentheses.